AdobeDocs/commerce-admin.en/help/catalog/search.md

 Each field in the form corresponds to an attribute from your product catalog.
 To add a field, set the frontend properties of the attribute to `Include in Advanced Search`.
 As a best practice, include only the fields that customers are most likely to use to find a product, because having too many will slow down the search.

-1. In the footer of the store, the customer clicks **Advanced Search**.
+1. In the footer of the store, the customer clicks **[!UICONTROL Advanced Search]**.

 1. In the _Advanced Search_ form, adds full or partial values in as many fields as necessary.

-1. Clicks **Search** to display the results.
+1. Clicks **[!UICONTROL Search]** to display the results.

    ![Search Results](./assets/storefront-search-advanced-results-modify.png)<!-- zoom -->

-1. If they do not see what they are looking for in the search results, the customer clicks **Modify your search** and tries another combination of criteria.
+1. If they do not see what they are looking for in the search results, the customer clicks **[!UICONTROL Modify your search]** and tries another combination of criteria.

 ## Search Results